TheDrw/WashingMachineGameJam/README.md

 * The [ThrowController](/WashingMachineGameJam/Assets/Core/Controller/ThrowController.cs) is okay.
 I think I could use a scriptable object called controller or abstract it.
 I could have a StandaloneInput, ControllerInput, or MobileInput where the controller reads from one of those input.
 So then if I were to extend it beyond being the mouse and keyboard, I could do it "_easily_".

+* Saving score.
+I used the fast and easy PlayerPrefs.
+I think it's good for small and unimportant stuff or early prototypes, but I would advise not to use it for your real game if you're saving crucial data.
+I'd suggest using something that will save and encrypt your data in some way at the least.
+You can [read this from unity](https://unity3d.com/learn/tutorials/topics/scripting/introduction-saving-and-loading).
+Or if you're like me and don't know how to read, [this video works](https://youtu.be/eUSpGUeqYn8).

 ### License Stuff
 [MIT LICENSE](/LICENSE).
 You can do whatever you want with this.
 You can sell it for a million bitcoins and not give me a single dogecoin.
 Just remember...[REMEMBER ME](https://youtu.be/AYURxfaTdpY "Bender - Remember Me").